firesidefiction/firesidefiction.github.io/_posts/2018-05-24-redefining-scripts-for-better-masculinity.md

 Let’s take a moment to acknowledge that it can be scary, disorienting, and paralyzing to have all of your scripts chucked in the trash fire along with the rest of the patriarchy.
 You might get frustrated.
 Angry.
 Makes you want to maybe hit things, or--wait, no. That’s not a healthy way to deal with your emotions, my dude.
 See?
 This shit is tricky. [^1]

 Okay, moment is over.
 Look, the thing is, we don’t get to wallow in frustration for too long, because these scripts didn’t just suddenly become bad--they were _always_ bad, it’s just that we hadn’t realized it.
 But once you see that something is broken, you can’t unsee it, and it’s up to us to fix our own mess.

 Besides, just as importantly, it turns out that the version of masculinity that gave us the scripts most of us follow isn’t just bad for women, it’s also terrible for us men.
 We’re told that in order to be ‘real men,’ we have to shut off our feelings, be stoic and never let on that anything affects us.
 We consider gentleness, empathy, and kindness to be ‘female’ traits, or ‘soft skills,’ and thus discourage boys from developing those skills.
 We are encouraged by our peers and the media we consume to view women and other non-male people as objects to either control, consume, or conquer — and our culture bends over backward to look the other way and to excuse our terrible behavior when we throw tantrums[^2] because other people don’t behave in ways that track with the fantasies we’ve been sold by society.

 I’ve seen some hand-wringing from guys about how it’s trendy (whatever the hell that means) to bag on dudes these days, but that nobody is showing us how to be better.
 That’s just not true.
 It turns out that there’s plenty of good advice out there, if you’re willing to listen, to self-reflect, and to put in the work to change.
 Besides, lesson number one for dudes trying to contribute meaningfully to a post-patriarchy world is that it’s not anyone else’s responsibility to figure out how to fix this for us.
 Part of the problem is that we’ve been relying on others — again, mostly women, but not just women — to do this work for us.

-And yes, the theory is is all pretty straightforward, but this stuff is work, and it’s ongoing work.
+And yes, the theory is all pretty straightforward, but this stuff is work, and it’s ongoing work.
 Some days we’ll do really well, and some days we’ll falter or make mistakes, especially at first.

 But it is not rocket science.
 The key to successfully navigating a post-#MeToo world and still getting to enjoy romantic relationships is the same as it ever was: you read the room, you listen, you ask for explicit consent, and above all you respect others’ desires when they tell you what they need from you (especially when what they need from you is to stay the hell away from them--no one should have to tell you twice to stay away from them).